 Best Things To See in London

-Visiting London can be overwhelming.
+Visiting new cities can be overwhelming that’s why we made this London travel guide.
 The city itself has so much to offer and if you add in some of the day trips you can also do, it quickly gets hard to pick what you should do.
 From Big Ben to Hampton Court and from the culinary scene to its pop-culture points of interest, there is always something to do in London.
 Here are the top things to do for first-time visitors and our travel guide for London.

 The first time I went to London, was pre-blog when I was only 9 years old.
 And I was obsessed with the idea of a living breathing Queen who ruled from a palace!
 My mom tells me that I use to ask her all the time as we walked the streets or rode on the underground what she thought the Queen was doing right then at that moment.
 While I was too young to understand the political ideals that the Queen represents, I did have a lot of fairytale references to go off of!
 No travel guide for London would be complete without mentioning the Queen’s London home.